Media serves as the umbrella organization over student-run media outlets at the

 1. To serve the campus community as a forum for accurate, fair and comprehensive news, entertainment and information.
 This includes the expression of public opinion, which state and federal courts consistently have found to be constitutionally protected, especially in public universities such as the University of North Florida.

-2. To offer staff members an opportunity to apply their skills of writing, reporting, editing, photography and graphic design; sales, marketing, product delivery and promotion; online, mobile and other digital media skills including innovation, programming and design; and broadcast technology, and video and audio production and editing.
+2. To offer staff members an opportunity to apply their skills of writing, reporting, editing, photography and graphic design; sales, marketing, product delivery and promotion; online, mobile and other digital media skills including innovation, programming and design; and broadcast technology, video and audio production and editing.

 3. To give students opportunities to fill leadership positions and to provide a legitimate service to students; to learn to provide direction in personnel and budget management; to set an agenda; to select, organize and manage a staff of student peers; to conceive and put into effect a content plan for a publication or electronic medium; to build teamwork and consensus; and to meet deadlines.

 regard to student-run print and digital outlets, Spinnaker Media, its student-run